 What is equipment breakdown coverage on a homeowners policy?

-Equipment breakdown coverage is an optional endorsement that may be added to certain home insurance policies to protect against the cost of repairing or replacing your appliances and systems if they break down.
+Equipment breakdown coverage is an optional endorsement that may be added to certain homeowners insurance policies to protect against the cost of repairing or replacing appliances and systems if they break down due to certain uncontrollable circumstances.
+A standard homeowners insurance policy typically won't cover appliances if they break down, but equipment breakdown coverage can provide additional protection at an affordable price for sophisticated household equipment.
+This coverage doesn't cover wear and tear and is not available on all policies.

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.